Tips for new build homes

 Financing and funding

 You may qualify for government funding when purchasing a new heating system, also reducing your investment costs.
-For example with renewable heating systems customers can claim against the Renewable Heating Initiative (RHI).
+For example, homes with renewable heating systems can claim against the Renewable Heating Initiative (RHI) to recover initial spend and make this a more attractive option long-term.

 The right heating system